Wilson Godfrey Harvey: Biography

 Harvey was elected in 1920 to be the 70th Lieutenant Governor of South Carolina and was elevated to the governorship in 1922 upon the resignation of Governor Robert Archer Cooper.
 He continued the progressive reforms initiated by former governors Cooper and Richard Irvine Manning III by instigating higher standards in education and by favoring the use of concrete for road construction.

-After finishing the term as governor in 1923, Harvey returned to the private sector where he managed a number of insurance companies.
-In 1923 he declared bankruptcy after the Enterprise Bank failed; he was tried in 1924 and acquitted on charges of fraud for continuing to accept deposits after he knew of the bank's failure.
+After finishing the term as governor in 1923, Harvey returned to the private sector.
+He managed a number of insurance companies.
+Later that same year (1923), he declared bankruptcy after the Enterprise Bank failed; he was tried in 1924 and acquitted on charges of fraud for continuing to accept deposits after he knew of the bank's failure.

+Personal life and death

+Harvey was married twice.
+His first wife was Mary Franklin Butler, and they had three children.
+Following her death, he wed Margaret Bell Waring; they had no children.

-He died in Tampa, Florida, on October 7, 1932.
+He died in Tampa, Florida on October 7, 1932.
 He was interred in Magnolia Cemetery in Charleston.